 At the one-year mark the trends toward strengths or positive responses continue with sixteen strengths.
-Positive responses were: working on educational and vocational goals--95%, getting passing grades in school--91%, letting others know your personal needs--86%, no police or court involvement--84%, enjoying solitary activities-84%, showing improved behavior - 82%, communicating with adults and peers--80%, no illegal behavior--79%, showing more independence--77%, good hygiene--75%, showing personal drive to succeed in school--74%, appropriately meeting personal needs--74%, making good choices-71%, reading and writing skills to meet goals-- 70%, communicate long distance with others-68%, and not being a victim--67%.
+Positive responses were: working on educational and vocational goals--95%, getting passing grades in school--90%, letting others know your personal needs--85%, no police or court involvement--85%, enjoying solitary activities-83%, showing improved behavior - 80%, communicating with adults and peers-- 80%, no illegal behavior--79%, showing more independence--76%, good hygiene--75%, reading and writing skills to meet goals-- 71%, showing personal drive to succeed in school--68%, appropriately meeting personal needs--68%, not being a victim--65%, making good choices - 64%, and communicate long distance with others - 63%.

-At twelve months there were two areas of weakness: not ready to live independently--93% and the child being avoided by others - 65%.
+At twelve months there were two areas of weakness: not ready to live independently--89% and knowing others who avoid the child - 65%.